damminhtien/tensorflow-android-classifier/README.md

 ### Prepare data:
 You need one dataset for tranning.
 If you want to classifier flower, flag, car,... you need 1 dataset of them. <br>
 Guide:
-* Fatkun downloader chrome extension: go google, type what you need, click tab images (there are many images), then click Fatkun logo, you NEED CLEAN the DATASET, delete all images not involve, download all of extractly you need.
+* Fatkun downloader chrome extension.

+You NEED CLEAN the DATASET, delete all images not involve, download all of extractly you need.
 Copy all of images into 1 folder that's name is comom name of label of them.

 ### Prepare environment:
 To work with tensorflow and android, you need: